openshift/openshift-ansible/roles/openshift_rhv/README.md

 * `build_vm_list.yml`: Creates a list of virtual machine definitions based on a simple manifest
 * `generate_dns.yml`: Creates files with hostname to IP mapping either for use with nsupdate, or a Unix hosts style for dnsmasq.
-* `populate_inventory.yml`: Queries the RHV engine to determine IP addresses of virtual machines managed on the cluster.

 Role Variables
 --------------